-33. The practitioner shall design and implement overall responses to address the assessed risks of material misstatement at the GHG statement level.
+35. The practitioner shall design and implement overall responses to address the assessed risks of material misstatement at the GHG statement level.
 (Ref: Para.
-A86–A89)
+A90–A93)

-34. The practitioner shall design and perform further procedures whose nature, timing and extent are responsive to the assessed risks of material misstatement having regard to the level of assurance, reasonable or limited, as appropriate.
+36. The practitioner shall design and perform further procedures whose nature, timing and extent are responsive to the assessed risks of material misstatement, having regard to the level of assurance, reasonable or limited, as appropriate.
 (Ref: Para.
-A86)
+A90)